yeehaa123/elab/CHAT/collections.md

 confronted with large amounts of data.
 In order to turn this data into information and into knowledge, researchers and students need tools that allow to structure, search, correlate, analyze, but most importantly, present and visualize this data.

-This is also true for working fields related to the humanities: museums, libraries and archives are challenged to make the huge data sets that result from digitalization of the cultural heritage they foster2, accessible and understandable for as many people as possible.
+The same argument also holds for working fields related to the humanities: museums, libraries and archives are challenged to make the huge data sets that result from digitalization of the cultural heritage they foster, accessible and understandable for as many people as possible.
 Despite the opportunities these mass resources generated in numerous digitization projects provide, humanities researchers and students are – due to a lack of skills - reluctant to exploit these troves.

 ### how this research contributes to core technologies identified in section 2 white paper: